 20-24 February 2013.
-This is Karaweik Palace.
-It is a major Yangon landmark.
-No kidding!
-It’s kinda hard to miss.
+This is Karaweik Palace, a major Yangon landmark.
 The design is based on the royal barge.
 It was built from 1972 to 1974 so it’s not some ancient archaeological wonder, just a modern fantastical wonder.
 The building contains mainly a buffet restaurant served with traditional dance performances.
-We wanted to go but were told it was fully booked until after we were to leave Burma sometime in March.
+We wanted to go but were told it was fully booked until after we were to leave Myanmar sometime in March.

 After travelling around the country we were back in Yangon with an evening to spare before flying back to Bangkok so we decided to go there anyway in case there was a cancellation.
-We hung around for an hour or so waiting as all the lucky people with tickets walked in.
-We didn’t get in :(
+We hung around for an hour or so waiting as all the lucky people with tickets walked in, but we didn’t get in.

 The entrance to Karaweik

 Greeters on the walkway, dressed in exquisite traditional dress.
 The one on the right – her hair!
 Like the enormous wigs worn by the women in the court of Marie-Antoinette, I suppose some royal personage way back when made this particular style all the rage.